 Contact our office today for a free initial consultation.
 We will carefully analyze your stalking case and recommend next steps in your defense.
 We offer same-day jail visits, affordable fees, and flexible payment plans for those facing accusations in Adams County, Broomfield, and Westminster.

 If you or someone you know has been charged with Stalking, be smart.
-Call the highly rated criminal defense firm O’Malley and Sawyer, LLC at 303-731-0719.
+Call the highly rated criminal defense firm Sawyer Legal Group, LLC at 303-731-0719.
 Together, we can protect your future.

 Photo by Etienne Boulanger